 What is Egg Drop Soup?

 Egg drop soup (蛋花湯) is a Chinese soup made by adding well-beaten eggs into boiling chicken broth to create long wispy strands of egg.
-Literally translated to Egg Flower Soup, this is one of the more well-known and popular soups offered at Chinese American restaurants.
+Literally translated to Egg Flower Soup, this is one of the most well-known and popular soups offered at Chinese American restaurants.

 Ingredients in Egg Drop Soup